 - 6 Do You Need a Special Certification for Deep Dives?

 What is Decompression?

 Decompression simply defines the process of releasing pressure or compression.
-Scuba diving places you in a high-pressure environment, and as you go deeper, the water pressure increases.
+Scuba diving (recreational diving or technical diving) places you in a high-pressure environment, and as you go deeper, the water pressure increases.

 In fact, the water pressure increases by 14.5 psi (unit to measure psi) after around every thirty feet.
 Atmospheric pressure at sea is around 14.7 psi.

 It doesn’t take a scientist to understand that the deeper you go, your body will have to deal with the pressure that is two or three times greater than what you’re used to.
 Sea creatures have flexible and lucid bodies, which help them deal with the water pressure, but our bodies are not designed the same way.